 How to help a child with back-to-school anxiety

 Visit the school.
-If you can, in the last week of the holidays, take a trip to the school and walk around.
-Take note of where their classroom is, where the bathrooms are, where the office is, and anywhere else they are worried about finding.
+The administration team and teachers are usually at school in the week before students start back and sometimes parents and students are invited in to drop off their book and stationery.
+Use this opportunity to walk around and take note of where their classroom is, where the bathrooms are, where the office is, and anywhere else they are worried about finding.

 Their new teacher

 Meet them.
-Organise to meet the teacher on your tour of the school so they know who to look for on their first day.
+See if it’s possible to meet the teacher on your tour of the school so they know who to look for on their first day.
 Talking to the teacher will help calm the child’s nerves about what their teacher will be like.